bmalnar/PathPlanningSDCN/README.md

 The goal of the path planning project is to implement a path planning algorithm in order to drive the car on the highway in the [simulator](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2) provided by Udacity.
 The algorithm is written in C++, and communicates with the simulator using the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) library.

-The simulator sends telemetry information to the ego car, i.e. the position and the velocity of the car, as well as the sensor fusion information (e.g. the id of the car, position, velocity) about the other cars that are driving on the highway in the vicinity of the ego car.
+The simulator sends the telemetry information to the ego car, i.e. the position and the velocity of the car, as well as the sensor fusion information (e.g. the id of the car, position, velocity) about the other cars that are driving on the highway in the vicinity of the ego car.
 The path planning algorithm needs to generate a set of points representing the ego car's trajectory, where the points are spaced 0.02 ms in time between each other.

 ![Snapshot](images/snapshot1.png)